-Georges is a Lebanese Arab struggler for Palestine, imprisoned in French prisons for over 32 years.
+Georges is a Lebanese Arab struggler for Palestine, imprisoned in French prisons for decades.
 Georges Abdallah's case has built significant support in Lebanon and in France, and Palestinian prisoners have highlighted the importance of Abdallah's case as part of the struggle of the Palestinian political prisoners for freedom and liberation.
 He has always refused to in any way capitulate or renounce his political vision and commitment to the Palestinian cause, to the people of Lebanon, and to international struggles for liberation.
 He remains a committed anti-Zionist, anti-capitalist and anti-imperialist.
 In part because of that very refusal, he remains today imprisoned in the French prison of Lannemezan.

 He was sentenced to life imprisonment in France, accused of participating in actions in France targeting U.S. and Israeli interests during the Israeli invasion and occupation of Lebanon.
 During his arrest and trial, one of his original lawyers was a spy against him, working for French intelligence.
 He has been eligible for release under parole since 1999, yet has been repeatedly denied.
-At times when his release to Lebanon has been approved by the French judiciary, the highest forces of the state, including then-Interior Minister Manuel Valls – with the clear involvement of the U.S. government, including the personal intervention of Hillary Clinton – have intervened to keep Georges Ibrahim Abdallah locked up in French prison.
+At times when his release to Lebanon has been approved by the French judiciary, the highest forces of the state, including then-Interior Minister Manuel Valls – with the clear involvement of the U.S. government, including the personal intervention of Hillary Clinton – have intervened to keep Georges locked up in French prison.

 The imprisonment of Georges comes alongside the persecution and arrest of BDS activists in France for urging the boycott of Israel in solidarity with the Palestinian people, ongoing racist targeting of Arab and Muslim communities in France and the "state of emergency" being used to repress popular movements for justice, while the French state promotes itself as a supporter of "peace" in the region while acting directly in support of the Israeli occupation and Zionist colonization.